yoursunny/VDE-FSTP/README.md

 To simulate a link failure, find out the <i>vde_plug</i> process id of the switch on either end and kill it.

 <h3> Capture and Analyze Traffic </h3>
 To support traffic capture, <i>--enable-experimental</i> flag needs to be parsed when compiling VDE from source.
 The traffic of each switch is saved in /tmp/fifo+[switchName].
 To anaylize it, either wireshark or tshark is useful.
+The analyzer.py will convert .fifo to .txt and generate the statistics.